foundriesio/docs/source/zephyr/getting-started.rst

 You're now ready to test the application itself.

-If you're using a 96Boards Nitrogen:
+If you're using a BLE Nano 2:

 - Make sure it's plugged into computer via USB.
 A serial port device (usually named ``/dev/ttyACM0`` on Linux, but the number may change